 Steven Whitmire...
 Thanks much Ronald for leaving a note for Steven Whitmire.
 It was very nice what you said.
 I created that right after Steve passed away in 2007.
 He definitely was a good guy.
 Most people who he came in contact with liked him because of the personality he had.
 He was laid back and easy to get along with.
 It's been 5 years already and we all still think of him often.
 Thanks again for the note.
 I appreciate it much!!
 Tim

 I am the individual who sponsored Mac's page - I did not know him, but was just touched by your story, and the photo...am I supposed to ask you to transfer the page?
 I would rather you keep it, and keep an eye on it, so to speak, since he is so close to your own heart...but you are more than welcome to transfer it to me, if it helps in any way, or if you are too busy to check in, much.

 Lastly, love the idea of your job - I grew up in the early '70s' when young women still were not really all that welcome in the commercial aviation field, or believe me, I'd have been right up there, too, about now, tipping a wing hello your way. ha!
 Luckily, I went into something pretty cool in itself - writing -, and so if I wanna fly a plane, I just whip up a story and the characters! =)

 Anyhow, thank you for your time and for posting Mac - I love stories about the working man, whom I continue to believe is the backbone and hope of this country.

-Yes, Buddy is a fun-loving little guy.
+You're So Welcome, Ronald Yes, Buddy is a fun-loving little guy.
 Loves his walks and car rides.
 We adopted him seven months after Rusty passed away.
 (I love the Poms.)
 Buddy is more laid back than Rusty.
 Guess dogs, like people can have different personalities.
 Hope all is well with you.